 ARTICLE XIX - TITLE AND AUTHORITY

 Shipper warrants that it has the right and title to all Gas delivered hereunder for Gathering and that Shipper has the authority to contract exclusively to have Shipper's Gas gathered hereunder.
 Furthermore, Shipper warrants that Shipper's Gas is free and clear of all liens, encumbrances and claims, and that Shipper has the right, power and authority to enter into this Agreement and to grant Gatherer the rights, titles, benefits and interests created hereby.
 Shipper shall indemnify and hold Gatherer harmless from any and all claims, demands, losses, damages, expenses, liens, causes of action, suits and judgments, including, but not limited to, all court costs and reasonable attorney's fees in connection therewith, relating to disputes over Shipper's Gas and/or title thereto.
-Shipper's indemnification shall survive any termination of this Agreement.
+Shipper's in this Section 19.01 indemnification shall survive any termination of this Agreement.
 In the event any adverse claim of any character whatsoever is asserted with respect to any of Shipper’s Gas, Gatherer shall have the right to suspend Gathering Service under this Agreement until such time as Shipper’s title or right to deliver is free from question, but only to the extent of such adverse claim.

 It is expressly understood that title to all Gas delivered by Shipper to Gatherer for Gathering hereunder shall be held by Shipper, and in no event shall Gatherer take title to Gas gathered pursuant to this Agreement, except as provided for in this Agreement regarding FL&U and Balancing.